 Let’s look at an example of how a vendor developed an IA offering and how it was deployed.

-HCL decided to create an IA offering in 2016, with focus on processing of unstructured data.
-They began their process by partnering with a leading U.S. based university, which had developed analytic solutions for processing radiology images.
+HCLTech decided to create an IA offering in 2016, with focus on processing of unstructured data.
+They began their process by partnering with a leading US based university, which had developed analytic solutions for processing radiology images.
 The image processing capability was useful for processing physical paper documents used in banking contracts, procurement, and handwritten documents.

 - Image processing: fixes distortions, removes noise, and sharpens images.